Screened Topsoil

 What Is Screened Topsoil and Why Choose It?

-If you're asking what is screened topsoil, you're not alone.
 Screened topsoil is high-quality soil that has been mechanically processed through a mesh or screen to remove debris like rocks, roots, and large clumps.
 The result is a fine, consistent soil that’s easy to spread and perfect for planting, seeding, or grading.
-In contrast, what is unscreened topsoil?
-Unscreened topsoil, sometimes called unscreened fill dirt, is raw soil that hasn't been filtered—meaning it may contain unwanted materials that can hinder plant growth or complicate landscaping work.

 At face value, the major benefit and difference of screened topsoil over unscreened topsoil is that the material will be easier to apply and handle since the screening process will remove the chunks, sticks and stones to the size of screen used to screen.